choojs/bankai/README.md

 ## API
 ### `compiler = bankai(entry, [opts])`
-Create a new bankai instance.
-Takes either an entry file location, or an array of files.
+Create a new bankai instance from the route to JavaScript file.
+The following options are available:

+- __opts.quiet:__ Defaults to `false`.
+Don't output any data to `stdout`.
+Useful if you have your own logging system.

 ### `compiler.documents(routename, [opts], done(err, buffer))`
 Output an HTML bundle for a route.
 Routes are determined based on the project's